aws/aws-iot-device-sdk-python-v2/samples/README.md

-This sample uses the AWS IoT [Jobs](https://docs.aws.amazon.com/iot/latest/developerguide/iot-jobs.html) Service to receive and execute operations on the device.
+This sample uses the AWS IoT [Jobs](https://docs.aws.amazon.com/iot/latest/developerguide/iot-jobs.html) Service to get a list of pending jobs and then execution operations on these pending jobs until there are no more remaining on the device.
 Imagine periodic software updates that must be sent to and executed on devices in the wild.

 This sample requires you to create jobs for your device to execute.
 See [instructions here](https://docs.aws.amazon.com/iot/latest/developerguide/create-manage-jobs.html).

-On startup, the sample tries to start the next pending job execution.
+On startup, the sample tries to get a list of all the in-progress and queued jobs and display them in a list.
+Then it tries to start the next pending job execution.
 If such a job exists, the sample emulates "doing work" by spawning a thread that sleeps for several seconds before marking the job as SUCCEEDED.
 When no pending job executions exist, the sample sits in an idle state.